-This leadership program equips undergraduate students, both domestic and international, in global competency, programming, and cross-cultural communication skills to serve as mentors for incoming international students.
+Global Ties is a leadership and mentorship program at the University of Pittsburgh designed to support and integrate international students into the campus community through an event and programming lens.
+This program equips undergraduate students, both domestic and international, with global competency, programming, and cross-cultural communication skills to serve as mentors for incoming international students.
 The 16-19 selected student leaders undergo a rigorous interview process in February and a series of trainings to prepare them for mentorship and planning/executing Global Ties events.
 The students come from diverse cultural and academic backgrounds.

 Contact Us